gromacs/gromacs/docs/release-notes/2026/major/features.rst

 Note that support for this file format in |Gromacs| tools is experimental.
 Analysis tools are able to read all files but bugs should be expected.
 H5MD output from :ref:`gmx trjconv` and :ref:`gmx trjcat` is not implemented.

+Fast Multipole Method (FMM) interface support
+"""""""""""""""""""""""""""""""""""""""""""""

+Support for simulations with external FMM libraries has been added.
+Short-range electrostatics can be computed by either |Gromacs| or the FMM library, while long-range electrostatics are handled by the FMM library when an FMM backend is selected.
+Although the FMM interface allows short-range electrostatics to be configured for either |Gromacs| or the FMM backend, short-range FMM interactions support in |Gromacs| is planned but not part of this release.
+MDP options are available for the well-known FMM libraries i.e., ExaFMM and FMSolvr, and these options are validated internally by the interface.

+For more details, please see :ref:`the FMM section in the reference manual <fmm>`.